discordjs/guide/guide/popular-topics/permissions.md

 </branch>

-Any permission not referenced in the flag array or bit field are not granted to the role.
+Any permission not referenced in the flag array or bit field is not granted to the role.

 ::: tip
 Note that flag names are literal.
-Although `VIEW_CHANNEL` grants access to view multiple channels, the permission flag is still called `VIEW_CHANNEL` in singular.
+Although `VIEW_CHANNEL` grants access to view multiple channels, the permission flag is still called `VIEW_CHANNEL` in the singular.
 :::

 ### Creating a role with permissions